 Under s 6 of CDA 1971, police have the power to search the homes of suspected graffiti artists in serious cases, to look for and seize articles which could be used to damage someone else’s property.

 The Clean Neighbourhoods and Environment Act 2005

-The Clean Neighbourhoods Act specifies the usual fixed penalty for this offence to be £75.
-The local authority is able to specify a higher or lower penalty however if it deems it to be necessary.
+The usual fixed penalty for this offence under CNEA 2005 is £75.
+The local authority can specify a higher or lower penalty however, if it deems it necessary.